infinity-arc/how-git-works/README.md

 Three dashes make a line.

-This is a new line of fucking shit.
+This is a new line of stuff.